Sunday, December 10, 2006

-And it's when your face does that that you have to spend some time, some real time, accepting that what you've watched happened to others, you will now watch happen to you.
-And that is where I am...
-Still walking through the acceptance mode--and not at the end of it yet, either.
+And it's when your face does that that you have to spend some time, some real time, accepting that what you've seen happen to others, you will now watch happen to you.
+And that is where I am, still walking through the acceptance mode and not at the end of it yet, either.

-Oh, I know that "pretty is as pretty does"....
+Oh, I know that "pretty is as pretty does".
 I know, I know.
-But still, it's going to take awhile for me to accept that, for the rest of my life, I may act in pretty ways, but my pretty ways will be done with an aging-by-the-minute, wrinkling, crinkling, sagging face.
+But still, it's going to take awhile for me to accept that--for my life's remainder--I may act in pretty ways, but my pretty ways will be done with an aging-by-the-minute, wrinkling, crinkling, sagging face.
 Unless I do something about it (surgery), but as of this moment, I'm not planning on it, being allergic to pain and all.

 (And for the record, I have absolutely no negative opinions about any older woman who has plastic surgery.
 I applaud your bravery, actually.)

 This is one of those things you have to experience to know what I'm talking about.
-And up until this year, my 47th year, I hadn't gone through it yet.
-But I'm going through it now and even though I know everything is going to be all right... even though I realize I'll be just fine with the face I end up with... right this moment, I am, as I said, still accepting this new face.
+And up until this year, my 47th year, I hadn't experienced it yet, but I'm going through it now and even though I know everything is going to be all right--even though I realize I'll be just fine with the face I end up with--right this moment, I am, as I said, still accepting this new face.
 The one which has magically, somehow, appeared like a mask over the face I once knew so well.